Finance and housing

-- The accommodation officer sends detailed information about the housing agency 3 weeks before start of study at the latest.
+- You will receive detailed information about the housing agency 4 weeks before start of study at the latest.

-- Transfer two months of rent + deposit before arrival to housing agency (no payment = no entrance accommodation, but still the obligation to close rental contract)
+- Transfer the required amount of rent + deposit before arrival to housing agency (no payment = no entrance accommodation, but still the obligation to close rental contract)

 - Accommodation is available on the agreed date.

-- You are obliged to accept and pay for the offered room for the whole rental period.
-Please keep this in mind prior to signing the rental contract.
+- You are obliged to accept and pay for the offered room for the whole period.
+For bachelor students this means one academic year, for exchange student one (or two) semester(s).
+In the spring semester it is only possible to apply for one semester.

-- Fontys only has a limited number of student housing through housing agencies available.
-Therefore, we strongly recommend that you keep on trying to find a room yourself and start your search process well in time
+- Fontys can only guarantee housing for a limited number of students.
+Therefore, we strongly recommend that you keep on trying to find a room yourself and start your search process well in time.

 Please take into account that – in relation to guarantees – your housing agency will normally request an advance payment of the following items: Two month terms of rental fees and a refundable deposit, usually to the amount of one month of rental fees, as a security bond in relation to any possible damage to the accommodation.
 Exchange students sometimes need to pay the full semester in advance.

 The average fee to rent a standard student room is between EUR 450 and EUR 600 per month.
 A standard room means you have to share facilities like the shower, toilet and kitchen.